SciML/Surrogates.jl/docs/src/radials.md

 ## Radial Basis Surrogate tutorial (ND)

-First of all we will define the `Booth` function we are going to build surrogate for:
+First of all we will define the `Booth` function we are going to build the surrogate for:

 $f(x) = (x_1 + 2*x_2 - 7)^2 + (2*x_1 + x_2 - 5)^2$

- Notice, one how its argument is a vector of numbers, one for each coordinate, and its output is a scalar.
+ Notice, how its argument is a vector of numbers, one for each coordinate, and its output is a scalar.

 ```@example RadialBasisSurrogateND
 using Plots # hide